Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: DEM implementation and parameters

 However, observational ice floe data show that the area of individual ice floes generally follows a power-law distribution \cite{buckley2024seasonal}, in stark contrast to \eqref{eq:gamma-distribution}.
 To be precise, the number of ice floes $f(y)$ with area $y$ is observed to satisfy

 where $C>0$ is a constant and the exponent $m>0$ is typically found to be between $1.75$ and $2$ for sea ice.
-To obtain a realistic floe size distribution (FSD) of cell areas from a Voronoi tesselation, we combine cells generated with denser point clouds across $K$ scales $s_i$.
-As detailed in \cite{Voronoi25}, we compute the fraction of the domain covered by points corresponding to scales $s_i$ by solving a non-negative nonlinear least squares problem for the domain fractions.
+To obtain a realistic floe size distribution (FSD) of cell areas from a Voronoi tesselation, we combine cells generated with denser point clouds across $K$ cell size distributions.
+As detailed in \cite{Voronoi25}, we compute the fraction of the domain covered by points corresponding to the different cell size distributions by solving a non-negative nonlinear least squares problem for the domain fractions.
 To obtain a reasonable mixing of differently sized Voronoi cells, we use tiles that each contain a different point density.
 An example of the resulting ice floes, together with their floe size distribution, is shown in panel (b) of Figure~\ref{fig:setup}.